10 Site Characterization

 10.2 Initial Steps

-CSMs are useful tools for the presentation and evaluation of site characteristics, releases, contaminant fate and transport, and exposure pathways.
-Generalized CSMs are presented in Figures 9-1, 9-2, and 9-3.
-The CSMs present most known and potential PFAS source areas, transport mechanisms, and pathways on a simplified physical setting.
-The CSMs also illustrate exposure routes and receptors.
-CSM development is an iterative process over the project life cycle with information obtained during site investigation, remedy design, and remedy implementation and optimization.
+CSM development is an iterative process over the project life cycle with information obtained during site investigation, remedy design, remedy implementation and optimization, and post-remedy monitoring (if applicable).
 Similar to the USEPA’s data quality objectives (DQOs), it relies on a systematic objectives-based site characterization process (ITRC 2015).
-The CSM for a PFAS site is developed with information on PFAS sources and releases (whether occurring on site or off site from groundwater, surface water, sediment, or air), site characterization, pathways, and potential receptors.
+The CSM for a PFAS site is developed with information on potential ecological and human receptors, and PFAS sources and releases (whether occurring on site or off site from groundwater, surface water, sediment, or air), and should be updated as new information becomes available through site characterization, evaluation of all pathways, and potential receptors.
+Because many PFAS sites have had releases of other contaminants and subsequent follow-up site investigations, it is possible that a CSM may exist for the site that could serve as the basis for modifications to address PFAS.

 10.3 Site Investigation

 This section highlights some important considerations for site investigation that are relevant for PFAS.
 The general principles of site investigation are similar for PFAS as for any chemicals.
+In 2024, USGS published a guidance that reviews a broad range of considerations for site investigation and sampling in the context of Natural Resource Damage Assessment and Restoration (Pulster et al. 2024).

 10.3.1 Development of Site Investigation Work Plan